Psilocybe semilanceata: Description

-Stain: All parts of the mushroom will stain a bluish color if handled or bruised, and it may naturally turn blue with age.

 Microscopic characteristics

 In deposit, the spores are a deep reddish purple-brown color.
 The use of an optical microscope can reveal further details: the spores are oblong when seen in side view, and oblong to oval in frontal view, with dimensions of 10.5–15 by 6.5–8.5 μm.
 The basidia (spore bearing cells of the hymenium), are 20–31 by 5–9 μm, four-spored, and have clamps at their bases; there are no basidia found on the sterile gill edge.
 The cheilocystidia (cystidia on the gill edge) measure 15–30 by 4–7 μm, and are flask-shaped with long thin necks that are 1–3.5 μm wide.
 P. semilanceata does not have pleurocystidia (cystidia on the gill face).
 The cap cuticle is up to 90 μm thick, and is made of a tissue layer called an ixocutis—a gelatinized layer of hyphae lying parallel to the cap surface.
 The hyphae comprising the ixocutis are cylindrical, hyaline, and 1–3.5 μm wide.
 Immediately under the cap cuticle is the subpellis, made of hyphae that are 4–12 μm wide with yellowish-brown encrusted walls.
 There are clamp connections present in the hyphae of all tissues.